magpylib/magpylib/README.md

 </a>
 </div>

-Magpylib is a Python package for calculating **3D static magnetic fields** of magnets, line currents and other sources.
-The computation is based on explicit expressions and is therefore **extremely fast**.
-A **user friendly API** enables convenient positioning of sources and observers.
+Magpylib is an **open-source Python package** for calculating static **magnetic fields** of magnets, currents, and other sources.
+It uses **analytical expressions**, solutions to macroscopic magnetostatic problems, implemented in **vectorized** form which makes the computation **extremely fast** and leverages the open-source Python ecosystem for spectacular visualizations!

 # Installation